v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Block

 - **Office apps other process injection type**:
-  Office apps, including Word, Excel, PowerPoint, and OneNote, won't be able to inject code into other processes.
+  Office apps, including Word, Excel, PowerPoint, and OneNote, can't inject code into other processes.
 This is typically used by malware to run malicious code in an attempt to hide the activity from antivirus scanning engines.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067019)

   **Default**:  Block

 - **Office macro code allow Win32 imports type**:
-  Malware can use macro code in Office files to import and load Win32 DLLs, which can then be used to make API calls to allow further infection throughout the system.
-This rule attempts to block Office files that contain macro code that is capable of importing Win32 DLLs.
+  Malware can use macro code in Office files to import and load Win32 DLLs, which is used to make API calls to allow further infection throughout the system.
+This rule attempts to block Office files that contain macro code that can import Win32 DLLs.
 This includes Word, Excel, PowerPoint, and OneNote.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067130)

   **Default**: Block